degarci8/CIS4390-DG-DS-J-SS/README.md

-Real-Time Nutrition Plan Generator

-This repository contains the architecture and core code for Xtreme Fitness, a professional coaching platform specializing in high-performance training and custom nutrition planning.

-This project solves the challenge of integrating legal compliance (PII/PHI) with a high-performance, custom-built, real-time nutrition plan generator.

-I. System Architecture: The Dual-Hub Approach

-The system uses a "Best-of-Breed" architecture, ensuring the business is both fully functional and legally secure.

-- Wix

-Primary Role: Marketing Hub

-Core Function: Public-facing website, branding, and secure e-commerce checkout.

-- Practice Better

-Primary Role: Compliance & Client Hub

-Core Function: CRITICAL: Securely manages PII/PHI (health history), client files, and handles billing/scheduling.

-- N8N

-Primary Role: Automation Engine

-Core Function: Runs Flow A (Generator) and Flow B (Data Ingestion) to connect the two hubs.

-- Firebase Firestore

-Primary Role: Real-Time Database

-Core Function: The Custom Engine: Stores the clean Food Master List and powers the real-time editing feature.

-II.
-Custom Feature: Real-Time Editor

-The core value proposition is the ability for the coach to adjust meal plans instantly, seeing macro and calorie totals update live.

-The Tool: The editor.html file is a single-page application (SPA) that acts as the custom editor.

-The Engine: It uses Firebase Firestore's onSnapshot listener to maintain a live connection to the plan data.
-Any change made by the coach is saved instantly and reflected immediately for calculation.

-III.
-Technical Stack

-- Frontend

-Component: Custom HTML/JS/Tailwind

-Purpose: Coach's Real-Time Editor (editor.html).

-- Database

-Component: Firebase Firestore

-Purpose: Secure storage for plans and the public Food Master List.

-- Automation

-Component: N8N (Self-Hosted/Cloud)

-Purpose: Orchestrates data movement, computation, and PDF generation.

-- Data Ingestion

-Component: USDA API

-Purpose: Source of raw food nutrient data (Flow B).

-- Styling

-Component: Tailwind CSS

-Purpose: Ensures the UI is modern, responsive, and matches the Black/Red/White Xtreme Fitness brand.

-IV.
-Data Flow Schematics

-The system is defined by three critical workflows.

-A. Coach Workflow (The Seamless Experience)

-This process minimizes the coach's technical burden by making Practice Better the main hub.

-Coach receives alert in Practice Better.

-Coach clicks the custom link: "Edit Nutrition Plan."

-The link launches the custom editor.html (powered by Firebase).

-Coach edits the plan live and saves the final version.

-B. Backend Automation (Flow A: Plan Generation)

-This flow runs the instant a client finishes their intake form.

-$$\text{Practice Better Webhook} \rightarrow \text{N8N} \rightarrow \text{Compute Targets} \rightarrow \text{Read Food Master List} \rightarrow \text{Assemble Plan Draft} \rightarrow \text{Write Securely to Firebase}$$

-C. Data Ingestion (Flow B: Master Food Library)

-This flow runs manually to populate the database with clean, unique food facts for Flow A to use.

-$$\text{Manual Trigger} \rightarrow \text{USDA API Fetch} \rightarrow \text{Normalize Data} \rightarrow \text{Generate Unique ID} \rightarrow \text{Sequential Write to Firebase}$$

-V. Getting Started

-To run this project locally and deploy the full system:

-Firebase Setup: Create a Firebase Project and configure Authentication (for the coach's UID) and Firestore (with the correct Security Rules).

-Code Deployment: Deploy the editor.html file to your Firebase Hosting URL.

-N8N Integration: Configure Flow B to populate the public /artifacts/{appId}/public/data/FoodItems collection.

-System Activation: Configure Flow A with the Practice Better Webhook Trigger to begin generating live plans.

-For detailed security information, including the exact rules used, please refer to the SECURITY.md file.
+# Xtreme Fitness — Real-Time Nutrition Plan Generator

+This repository contains the core architecture and codebase for the Xtreme Fitness Nutrition Platform—a system designed to securely generate, edit, and manage custom nutrition plans in real time.

+The platform combines secure data handling with a fast, coach-focused editing experience built around Firebase, Stitch, and N8N.

+---

+## Overview

+The system provides:

+- A custom real-time nutrition plan editor
+- Automated nutrition plan generation using client intake data
+- A master food database sourced from the USDA
+- Secure storage and real-time syncing through Firebase Firestore
+- A Stitch-based UI for the client and coach dashboards

+---

+## System Architecture

+The platform uses a dual-hub architecture to separate marketing, client experience, and backend automation.

+### Wix (Marketing Hub)
+- Public-facing website
+- Branding and checkout

+### Stitch (Client & Coach UI)
+- Client intake screens
+- Coach dashboards
+- Triggers N8N workflows via webhooks

+### N8N (Automation Engine)
+- Flow A: Nutrition plan generation
+- Flow B: USDA food ingestion
+- Connects Stitch to Firebase

+### Firebase Firestore (Real-Time Database)
+- Stores nutrition plans
+- Stores the Food Master List
+- Powers the live editing engine in the custom editor

+---

+## Real-Time Nutrition Plan Editor

+The `/editor` directory contains the custom single-page application used by coaches to edit plans in real time.

+Key capabilities include:

+- Live macro and calorie calculations
+- Instant auto-save
+- Real-time Firestore updates
+- Tailwind CSS styling
+- Fast, coach-focused workflow

+This editor is custom-built and separate from Stitch due to its need for direct, real-time database performance.

+---

+## Data Workflows

+### Flow A: Nutrition Plan Generation
+1. Client submits intake data through Stitch
+2. Stitch sends webhook to N8N
+3. N8N computes calorie and macro targets
+4. N8N builds a draft plan using the Food Master List
+5. N8N saves the plan to Firestore
+6. Coach edits the plan through the real-time editor

+### Flow B: Food Library Ingestion
+1. Manual trigger in N8N
+2. USDA data fetched via API
+3. Data normalized and cleaned
+4. Food items stored in Firestore for plan generation

+---

+## Getting Started

+### 1. Firebase Setup
+- Create a Firebase project
+- Enable Authentication
+- Configure Firestore
+- Apply security rules found in `SECURITY.md`

+### 2. Deploy the Real-Time Editor
+Deploy the `/editor` folder to Firebase Hosting using your Firebase CLI.

+### 3. Configure N8N
+- Import Flow A and Flow B from the `/n8n` folder
+- Connect Stitch webhooks to Flow A
+- Connect Firebase credentials for data read/write

+---

+## Security

+Details on Firestore rules, access control, and PII/PHI handling are documented in: SECURITY.md